CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc.md

 1. If **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. Navigate to the Resource Group from the Azure portal navigate section and Cloick on teh Resource Group named **Azure-ARC** and there will be a resource with type **Azure Arc enabled Kubernetes resource**
+1. Navigate to the Resource Group from the Azure portal navigate section and Click on the Resource Group named **azure-arc** and there will be a resource with type **Azure Arc enabled Kubernetes resource**

    ![](.././media/varify-in-azure.png "Varify in Azure")